-Everyman Espresso is a chain of precisely two coffee shops in New York City, one in the East Village and this one on West Broadway in Soho.
-I went to the Soho branch largely because it was more convenient, given where I was staying, plus it was the one that several baristas in other coffee shops had recommended.
+Everyman Espresso is a chain of precisely two (now three) coffee shops in New York City, the original in the East Village, this one on West Broadway in Soho and a third in Brooklyn.
+I visited the Soho branch largely because it was more convenient, given where I was staying, plus it was the one that several baristas in other coffee shops had recommended.

 There’s no obvious menu in Everyman, something I first came across in La Colombe, a neat tactic which means you have to engage with the baristas.
 Unlike La Colombe, however, there is a printed menu; it’s just kept under the counter so you have to ask for it if you need it.

 Everyman Espresso’s tag line is “damn fine coffee”, but it could, in the words of Amanda, my barista, be “damn fine everything”.
 Not only does Everyman have damn fine espresso, as one would expect, which comes from a very sexy La Marzocco La Strada, but there’s damn fine hand-poured and bulk-brew filter as well.
 According to Amanda, there’s damn fine tea (which I didn’t try), to go with damn fine staff and damn fine surroundings.
 And damn fine Wifi too…

 It certainly lived up to its billing…

 You can read more of my thoughts after the gallery.